Senior & Special-Needs Sanctuary Dogs

 Permanent Ranch Residents, Not Available for Adoption

-Dusty is a senior lab mix who like Toby was having a hard time getting adopted from the city shelter due to age and health concerns.
+Dusty is a senior lab mix who was having a hard time getting adopted from the city shelter due to age and health concerns.
 When we met Dusty, he was missing about half of his fur due to demodex.
 Although this is not an uncommon condition in young pups with underdeveloped immune systems, when an older dog struggles with demodex it is almost always due to an underlying immune system disease, which in Dusty's case has been determined to be Cushing's disease.
 Although there is currently no cure for canine Cushing's disease, it is manageable with proper ongoing care.
 In addition to the demodex, Dusty arrived at the Ranch with a luxating patella (knee cap in the wrong place), and generally misshapen limbs.
 He underwent two major orthopedic surgeries in early 2020 to correct the luxating patella, and has recovered nicely.
 And although his limbs have been treated successfully to the extent that medical science currently allows, Dusty will unfortunately always walk a bit oddly, and the damage to his elbows is inoperable and degenerative.
 But we are here to support him no matter what the future holds!

 About a year after coming to the Ranch, Dusty was diagnosed with melanoma, and a large cancerous growth was surgically removed from his abdomen.
 Although this surgery was successful, we must keep a close eye on him, as he is very much at risk of recurring growths.